grpc/grpc-go/Documentation/gomock-example.md

 )
 ```

-Now conside a test that takes the RouteGuide client object as a parameter, makes a RouteChat rpc call and sends a message on the resulting stream.
+Now considering a test that takes the RouteGuide client object as a parameter, makes a RouteChat rpc call and sends a message on the resulting stream.
 Furthermore, this test expects to see the same message to be received on the stream.

 ```go
 var msg = ...